mohitgupta3/StyleFace/README.md

 Alternatively, you can run _install_dependencies.py_ file, it will automatically install all dependencies.

 ## Pretrained weights
-You can download pre-trained weights [this](https://1drv.ms/u/s!AuH-tUAwy-xChrA5ZgHPbjk1nJUH_Q?e=2Wa6HZ) OneDrive link.
+You can download pre-trained weights from [this](https://1drv.ms/u/s!AuH-tUAwy-xChrA5ZgHPbjk1nJUH_Q?e=2Wa6HZ) OneDrive link.
 You will need to ask the author for the password. <br>This will download a ~10.1GB file.
 Extract it in the 'models' directory.

 ## Sample results
 StyleFace can transform a source image into an output image reflecting the style (e.g., hairstyle and makeup) of a given reference image.